kanthi/kanthi.in-blog/content/post/my-laptop-setup.md

 ![](/img/my-linux-laptop-setup/1.png)

-After being in draft for years I am finally publishing this post updated to my current setup.
+After being in draft for years I am finally publishing this post updated to my current setup(Loki).

-I started writing this as a documentation of my setup for self, then its good to share onces experiences.
+I started writing this as a documentation of my setup for self, then i thought its good to share once experience.

 Linux has always been my choice of OS at home from early days of my computer usage.